openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

     domSep := 4F 70 65 6E 50 47 50 43 6F 6D 70 6F 73 69 74 65 4B 44 46 76 31

-`len(domSep)` is the single octet with the value equal to the octet-length of `domSep`, i.e., decimal 21.
+Here `len(domSep)` is the single octet with the value equal to the octet-length of `domSep`, i.e., decimal 21.

 Note that this is in line with {{I-D.ietf-lamps-pq-composite-kem}} up to `mlkemCipherText || mlkemPublicKey || algId || domSep || len(domSep)` being the OpenPGP-specific context information.